 You also have the right to seek compensation for any wages you lost while recovering from your injuries.
 Should your injuries leave you unable to continue working at the same job you did before the accident, you can even attempt to recover the wages you would have likely earned if you did not suffer injuries in the accident.

-Although you can receive a number of benefits from hiring a car accident attorney from Atlanta to help with your car accident lawsuit, ensuring you meet all deadlines in the case is a key benefit.
-Along those lines, you may be wondering, how long do I have to file a car accident claim?
+Although you can receive a number of benefits from hiring a car accident attorney from Atlanta to help with your lawsuit, ensuring you meet all deadlines in the case is a key benefit.

 The team at Bader Scott Injury Lawyers is ready to stand by your side after a car accident, ensuring that your case stays on track and meets all deadlines.
-Even if you are approaching the two-year deadline or are past it, you can contact us to determine if you have a case.
-Call us at (404) 888-8888 for a free case review as soon as possible.
+Even if you are approaching the two-year deadline or have passed it, contact us today to determine if you have a case.